 Employer-Sponsored Programs and Loan Forgiveness

-Look into employer-sponsored repayment assistance programs if available.
+If available, look into employer-sponsored repayment assistance programs.
 Some employers offer incentives to help employees pay off their student loans faster.
 Explore the possibility of qualifying for public service loan forgiveness by working in eligible fields like education or healthcare.

 1. Check with your employer about any existing loan repayment benefits, rates, and balances.